Ekkehard-Schulze/precision-temperature-logger/README.md

 ![Sensor before and after coating with epoxy resin](https://github.com/Ekkehard-Schulze/precision-temperature-logger/blob/main/hardware_sensor_breakout_boards/TMP117_in_CyA.JPG)

-TMP117A sensor soldered to wires and coated in cyanoacrylate after years of lab use.
+TMP117A sensor soldered to wires and coated with cyanoacrylate after years of lab use.
-Avoid outdoor use of cyanoacrylate polymer coated sensors; UV light deteriorates them.
+Avoid outdoor use of cyanoacrylate polymer (CyA) coated sensors; UV light deteriorates CyA.